DomoSchneck/DomoSchneck/README.md

 - 👋 Hi, I’m @DomoSchneck
-- 📚 I’m a beginner programming student, currently learning with CodeAcademy.
+- 📚 I’m a beginner programming student, currently learning with Codecademy.
 - 🎮 Currently working on a Tic-Tac-Toe project
 - 📫 How to reach me at Email.DomoSchneck@gmail.com
 -